knative/docs/docs/eventing/configuration/broker-configuration.md

     knative-eventing     <broker-ingress-pod-name>           2/2     Running   1              175m
     ```

-1. Create a broker, then use get the URL of your broker by running the command:
+1. Create a broker, then use get the URL of your Broker by running the command:

     ```bash
     kubectl get broker <broker-name>
     ```

+    Where `<broker-name>` is the name of your Broker.

     Example output: